Olympic National Park High Divide Camechs

 4) Quick Release for Hand Strap

 This one is specifically an accessory for the hand strap above, or straps in general.
-The Anchor Links by Peak Design are essentially quick release buckles for your camera straps.
+The anchor quick links by Peak Design are essentially quick release joints for your camera straps.
 Peak Design has really identified the pain points of photographers and satisfy all our “quick release” needs with very elegant solutions.
-This is yet another Peak Design product that we had to create a dedicated article for: Why you Need to be Using Anchor Links.

 You first attach the base links to your camera and install the matching female links onto your hand or neck strap.
 Now your camera is capable of swapping straps in a matter of seconds.
 When I’m getting ready for backpacking trip, I simply unclip my neck strap from both quick links, then click in my hand strap onto the side link.
 Too easy!
 If the hand strap is ever getting in your way or slapping around your tripod in the wind, its super quick to momentarily remove the strap and reconnect when ready.
 No more routing belts through your camera’s strap mounts every time you want to change things up.